pammacdotnet/TypstPaper/paper.typ

 The development team is actively working on improvements, including better mobile usability and additional features like offline PWA support and private templates for teams.
 The editor is available for free with basic features, while a _Pro_ subscription#footnote[https://typst.app/pricing] unlocks advanced aspects like Git integration, presentation mode, and increased storage.

-#let soviet-matrix = box(package-link("Soviet-Matrix"))
+#let Soviet-Matrix = package-link("Soviet-Matrix")

 Because of Typst's high compilation speeds and instant preview, the web app can even support interactive games, such as a fully functional Tetris.
-It is published as the  #soviet-matrix package.
+It is published as the  #Soviet-Matrix package.